A Search-free DOA Estimation Algorithm for Coprime Arrays: DOA estimation for coprime arrays

 \subsection{Combination of the estimates in the case of multiple sources}

 In the case of multiple sources, the method gets more complicated.
 Suppose that the outputs of the first subarray are $\psi_1^{(1)}$ and $\psi_2^{(1)}$ and the outputs of the second subarray, $\psi_1^{(2)}$ and $\psi_2^{(2)}$.
 We have no way of knowing which value corresponds to the first and which to the second target.
-Therefore, we have to check two possibilities.
-In Fig. \ref{fig4}, $\psi_1^{(1)}$, $\psi_2^{(1)}$, $\psi_1^{(2)}$ and $\psi_2^{(2)}$ define four points on the two-dimensional plane, which are marked $A$, $B$, $C$, and $D$.
-Accordingly, we can choose for projection the estimates given by the pair $(A, B)$ or $(C, D)$.
-To decide which pair is more likely, we can simply choose the one with the minimum sum of distances to their nearest oblique lines.
-For the case of $D$ targets the number of possible combinations is equal to the factorial of $D$.
-Although this may be very large for large $D$, we can use greedy algorithm to find the optimal combination with linear time complexity.
+Therefore, we have to check all the four points.
+In Fig. \ref{fig4}, $\psi_1^{(1)}$, $\psi_2^{(1)}$, $\psi_1^{(2)}$ and $\psi_2^{(2)}$ define four points on the two-dimensional plane, which are marked \textbf{A}, \textbf{B}, \textbf{C}, and \textbf{D}.
+Since candidate points are obtained, we can readily evaluate the likelihood probability for these points and take the best $D$ ones. \ifpfig